So you’ve built your man cave – Now what?

 Building a man cave is the hardest part, and there’s nothing quite like picking up your tools and making things!
 The sense of satisfaction is so much more than just going out and buying something, you end up looking at a creation that wouldn’t exist without your design, without the capability of your hands wielding a hammer and saw.

-Of course, not everything is suited to the DIY attitude – I’ll gladly leave Apple to make my computers and phones – but you can make a surprising amount of stuff yourself, and the man cave is a perfect place to hone those skills.
+When it comes to home bar ideas on a budget, not everything is suited to the DIY attitude – I’ll gladly leave Apple to make my computers and phones – but you can make a surprising amount of stuff yourself, and the home bar, or man cave is a perfect place to hone those skills.

 The results will often be a little rough and ready, but they’ll be personal, and beautiful in their individuality.
 They tell a story, and will hold memories in a way that nothing which is simply bought in a shop can hold them.
 They also save you money!
 You can make heaps of cool things on a tiny budget, or even for free with reclaimed timber and other materials.